gofynd/fdk-client-swift/documentation/platform/CART.md

-Retrieve detailed information about a specific abandoned cart.
+Use this API to get details of all the items added to a cart.

 *Returned Response:*